-Marvel Cinematic Universe: Full list of post-credit scenes
+Marvel Cinematic Universe post-credits scenes: All the easter eggs explained

 - Where to find them: Mid-way through credits and end of credits

-Here's another double post-credit sequence from Marvel at the conclusion of Ant-Man, with each scene foreshadowing a future MCU film.
+Here's another double post-credits sequence from Marvel at the conclusion of Ant-Man, with each scene foreshadowing a future MCU film.

 The first scene sees Hank Pym (Michael Douglas) reveal a prototype Wasp suit to his daughter Hope (Evangeline Lilly), alluding to the Ant-Man and The Wasp sequel.
 The second scene shows a snippet from Captain America: Civil War, where we see Steve Rodgers (Chris Evans) and Sam "The Falcon" Wilson (Anthony Mackie) have captured Bucky Barnes (Sebastian Stan) and are discussing what to do with him.